BDunnCode/cloud-project-one/README.md

 - Copy or download the Access Key ID and Secret Access Key — you’ll only see the secret key once.

 ### Configuring your CLI

+*In the Ubuntu CLI*:

+- Type “aws configure”
+- You will be prompted to enter:
+- Your Access Key ID
+- Secret Key
+- AWS Region (You should be able to find this in the top right corner of your AWS console)
+- Default Output Format (Use “json”)